centiservice/mats3/docs/developing/TransactionsAndRedeliveries.md

 Note that this is not a problem if the Stage only performs reads: This is a "safe" idempotent method, and the second delivery will just be processed again, this time the JMS commit will most probably go through.
-The same holds for any other idempotent operations: Deleting an already deleted row is often not a problem (unless you verify "number of affected rows"!), and updating a row with new information might also not be a problem.
+The same holds for any other idempotent operations: Deleting an already deleted row is often not a problem (unless you verify "number of affected rows"!), and updating a row with new information might also not be a problem if done multiple times.

 2-phase-commit transactions (XA-transactions) on the surface seems like a silver bullet.
 However, even XA-transactions cannot defy reality: If you have two resources A and B, then prepare both, and then commit the A, and then everything